 Cleaning and waste disposal

-Frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products.
+Employers should ensure that objects and surfaces that are touched regularly are cleaned and disinfected using standard cleaning products.